My welcome-to-Italy fetters

 My admonishments.
 (You’re too “something” for a trip like this.)

 I’m learning.
 Awareness shows me what I can work with.
-So I’m letting this experience be an example of me not giving up on myself.
-Of me not afraid to be myself in all my frozen-assedness.
+So I’m letting this experience be an example of not giving up on myself, not being afraid to be myself in all my frozen-assedness.
 I get to see how I am.
 That I am not some ideal I have to live up to.
-I am who I am right now and I’m working with it.
+I am who I am right now, and I’m working with it.

 Simplicity and quiet are not for the meek.
 I thought I already had pared my life.
 Not so.
-This is a new level of less and stillness.
+The unfamiliar invites a new level of less and stillness.